mike-kaufman/async-context-definition/README.md

 ## Events Produce the Async Call Graph
 The events above allow us to produce a Directed Acyclic Graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) that we call the "Async Call Graph".
-Specifically, the `executeBegin`, `ready` and `link` events correspond to node & edge creation in the graph.
+Specifically, the `executeBegin`, `link`, and `ready` events correspond to node & edge creation in the graph.

 ## Examples & Visualizations
 This all much easier to visualize.
 We have a list of examples along with step-through visualizations: